floooh/floooh.github.io/_posts/2020-02-18-sokol-gfx-backend-tour-d3d11.md

 'interface boilerplate' in mixed C/Obj-C code.
 But more on that in the next blog post.

-Even though the D3D11 is very simple and straightforward, there's one 'feature' of the D3D11 backend which I'm not quite happy with:
+Even though the D3D11 backend is very simple and straightforward, there's one 'feature' of the D3D11 backend which I'm not quite happy with:

 D3D11 requires a concrete vertex shader bytecode blob when creating an 'input